New to Investing? This 1 Retail and Wholesale Stock Could Be the Perfect Starting Point

 The Focus List is comprised of stocks hand-picked from a long list of #1 (Strong Buy) or #2 (Buy) ranked companies, meaning that each new addition boasts a bullish earnings consensus among analysts.

-12 analysts revised their earnings estimate upwards in the last 60 days for fiscal 2021.
-The Zacks Consensus Estimate has increased $0.14 to $2.98.
-SBUX boasts an average earnings surprise of 27.3%.
+For fiscal 2022, 14 analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $2.42 to $12.02.
+ULTA boasts an average earnings surprise of 200.6%.

-Earnings for SBUX are forecasted to see growth of 154.7% for the current fiscal year as well.
+Moreover, analysts are expecting ULTA's earnings to grow 157.9% for the current fiscal year.

 Reveal Winning Stocks